ably-labs/sms-in-the-browser/README.md

 To make sure that the app handles component redrawing, mounting and unmounting correctly - `AblyReactEffect` exports a [React Hook](https://reactjs.org/docs/hooks-intro.html) to interact with the Ably SDK.

 React hooks can seem a little unusual the first time you use them.
 A hook is a function which:

-* Executes the functionality that we'd expect `componentDidMount` to run
+* Executes the functionality that you'd expect `componentDidMount` to run
 * Returns *another* function that will be executed by the framework where `componentDidUnmount` would be called
 * Performs any other behaviour it needs to